zsparal/api-documentation/source/reference/v2/orders-api/create-order-payment.rst

    :type: string
    :condition: optional

-   The ID of the :doc:`Customer </reference/v2/customers-api/get-customer>` for whom the payment is being created.
+   The ID of the :doc:`customer </reference/v2/customers-api/get-customer>` for whom the payment is being created.
    This is used for :doc:`recurring payments </payments/recurring>` and :doc:`single-click payments </payments/hosted-checkout>`.